seokjuchung/NC_Delta_SPINE/README.md

 Purpose
 -------
-This folder contains analysis code and notes for checking whether the flatCAF 1e20 Monte Carlo sample contains any NC-Delta radiative decay ($(\Delta\rightarrow\gamma)$) signal.
+This folder contains analysis code and notes for checking whether the flatCAF 1e20 Monte Carlo sample contains any NC-Delta radiative decay ($\Delta\rightarrow\gamma$) signal.
 It includes a Jupyter notebook that loads selected CAF trees, computes post-selection variables, and produces stacked histograms by true MC category.

 Contents
 --------